 Group financial statements Company financial statements Overall materiality £7,791,150 £7,012,035 How we determined it 5% of earnings before interest, tax, depreciation and amortisation ("EBITDA") An allocation of group materiality Rationale for benchmark applied EBITDA is a generally accepted performance benchmark which is commonly used by shareholders of groups with investment portfolios which are financed through debt.
 It is a benchmark that is closely correlated to the cash flows generated by the portfolio of investments.
 It is therefore considered the most appropriate benchmark for assessing materiality for the audit of the Group.
-We considered the most appropriate benchmark for the company to be total assets as it is a holding company, however this resulted in a materiality that was significantly higher than Group materiality.
+Group materiality.
 Therefore, we applied an allocation of Group materiality.